 What qualifications do I need?

-- An upper second class honours degree from a UK university, or an overseas qualification of an equivalent standard, in a subject relevant to the project
+- At least an upper second class honours degree from a UK university, or an overseas qualification of an equivalent standard, in a subject relevant to the project

 - A professional qualification obtained by written examination and approved by the University of London as an appropriate entrance qualification.